adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 24/2/21

+* Solved an interesting algo question of searching a value in sorted 2D matrix.
+Looked complicated but had simple solution.

 ## 23/2/21

 * Refreshing Linear Algebra basics by starting [this Coursera course](https://www.coursera.org/learn/linear-algebra-machine-learning).